-Japan imports almost 100 percent of its corn and 94 percent of its soybean supply, which are largely GE.
-In 2019, Japan imported 16.1 million tons of corn, approximately a third of which was for food use.
+Japan imports almost 100 percent of its corn and over 96 percent of its oilseeds supply, which are largely GE soybean and canola.
+In CY2020, Japan imported 15.8 million tons of corn, approximately a third of which was for food use.
 FAS/Tokyo estimates nearly half to two-thirds of corn for food use imported by Japan is non-segregated or GE, but there are no official statistics available.
-For more information on the import of grains see JA2020-0163.
+For more information on the import of grains and oilseeds see JA2021-0035 and JA2021-0043.